ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 Instant messages include information such as:

 - text
 - links to websites
 - images
 - emojis
 - calls
 - videos
+- attachments such as files

 Remember that, like email, instant messages are part of your work, and that the MOJ monitors them.
 Messages are subject to Freedom of Information, data retention, and privacy considerations.